kristinezheng/kristinezheng.github.io/index.md

 <img class="profile-picture" src="kristine.JPG">

 Hi!
-I am currently a predoctorate research fellow at Stanford with Dr. Judith Fan in the [Cognitive Tools Lab](https://cogtoolslab.github.io/).
-In Spring 2024, I graduated from MIT with a degree in Computer Science and Brain and Cognitive Science.
+I am currently a postbacc research fellow at Stanford with Judith Fan in the [Cognitive Tools Lab](https://cogtoolslab.github.io/).
+Previously, I studied Computer Science and Brain and Cognitive Science, and minored in Women's & Gender Studies at MIT.
+During my time there, I worked with Josh Tenenbaum and Laura Schultz on computational and developmental cognitive science, and with Jim DiCarlo and Kohitij Kar on visual neuroscience.
+I also spent a summer at Princeton working with Yael Niv on reinforcement learning.

 <!-- This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher) -->